 This, along with my weekend visit to the Museum of Science and Industry, gave me a glimpse into life at the peak of the cotton and silk weaving industries in Manchester and Maccelsfield….It really is all too much to go into here…life working in a mill, Sunday school and home life for the working children, the hardships of the mill workers, the cloth, the buttons, the costumes, the magnificent looms and machinery….it was a full day which left our heads spinning.
 I know that I am leaving you hanging here with a bunch of pictures with no description, but maybe I will be able to elaborate in another blog post some time in the future.

-Errol was also teaching those days and had already made himself a big favorite with his quiet presence and special dry sense of humor.
+Errol was also ply-splitting those days and had already made himself a big favorite with his quiet presence and special dry sense of humor.
 He seemed to be able to just produce out of nowhere at any time one of his fabulous ply-split creations.

 My goodness, I had a fabulous hard-working group!
 I suggested we not have tea break on day one and everyone was more than happy to stay in and continue working.
 We also started at 8am on day two rather than at 10am as scheduled.
 Why not squeeze as much out of this as we can?!
-It really was a pleasure to have such keen and tenacious students.
+It really was a pleasure to have such keen and tenacious weavers.
 Susan Foulkes joined us on day two for the Andean tubular band segment.
-Ruth MacGregor, who edited the conference proceedings (along with Shirley Berlin) was also in my class with Clare, Margot, Marge, Bridget, Janet and Mayako.
+Ruth MacGregor, who edited the conference proceedings (along with Shirley Berlin) was also there with Clare, Margot, Marge, Bridget, Janet and Mayako.

 Thursday night was banquet night and a chance to congratulate and thank all involved with the organization of the conference before everyone started disappearing on Friday evening and Saturday.
 At the banquet it was announced that Braids 2016 will be in the hands of Robyn Spady and will be held in Seattle USA.
 It was a night for dressing up and our Japanese visitors did not disappoint!